Quuxplusone/RecreationalMath/README.md

     tests on (3,2,1,0) *followed by* (4,3,1), that's fine.
 By forcing the order, we avoid double-counting.

+- We know that ultimately we must use blood from at least $n-1$ different sheep.
+    (If we omitted two sheep from testing, then it might happen that one was a wolf, and we wouldn't know which one.)
+By the pigeonhole principle, at least one of our $t$ tests must use blood from at least $\ceil{(n-1) / t}$ sheep.
+    Without loss of generality, we can assume that that test is the first test.
+    We can apply this logic at each stage of testing, with respect to the $t - i$ remaining tests and the $n - m$ remaining sheep.

 - Consider all $(n\choose k)$ arrangements of wolves among our sheep.
     If, after some sequence of $i$ tests, we see that our tests so far would have failed to distinguish between $x > 2^{(t - i)}$ different possible arrangements of